 So far so good, however you need to tell DPW what to do when you haven't specified a Buy URL for a given painting.

-This is done by setting the Default Buy Type, which you select in the Buy Settings section of your Account Information page (see the screenshot above):
+This is done by setting the Default Buy Type, which you select in the Buy Settings section of your Account Info & Bio page (see the screenshot above):

-There are two ways to get your art in DPW:
+There are two ways to Add your Art to your DPW Gallery website:

 Read this article on how to format your blog post to include your painting's genre, media, size, and price so DPW can read them when it pulls in your paintings from your blog's feed.

-2. Manually Uploading in your Art Tracking grid
+2. Or, Manually Add your Art through your Art Tracking grid

 Once you have added art to your DPW Gallery, the widget will rotate through the last 10 of your paintings, live from your gallery.
 Buyers will be able to see your paintings, titles, and prices, and click to go to DPW to easily buy them.
 To get it, simply go to your DPW Gallery page and click the my Gallery Widget link next to your name.